-- (b) The design of an in-ground trench or a trench in a mound shall meet the following additional requirements: - (1) Trenches shall not be constructed in fill material except when trenches are constructed in mounds or constructed pursuant to the requirements in § 1-919. - (2) Trenches in mounds shall be horizontally separated by at least 4 feet of fill material. - (3) In-ground trenches shall be horizontally separated by at least 4 feet of naturally occurring soil. - (4) The bottom of each trench shall be level. - (5) Trenches shall have one of the following designs: - (A) Leachfield stone that complies with the following requirements: - (i) Leachfield stone shall extend a minimum of 2 inches above the distribution pipe and either: - (I) 12 inches below the distribution pipe; or - (II) 6 inches below the distribution pipe if the trench design uses the application rate for beds. - (ii) A layer of filter fabric shall be placed over the top of the leachfield stone. - (B) Prefabricated chambers that have a minimum H-10 structural loading rating and are laid level in the trench. - (C) Subsurface drip distribution that complies with § 1-923.

-- (c) The design of an in-ground trench shall meet the following additional requirements: - (1) A primary in-ground leachfield with trenches shall be at least 10 feet from a replacement in-ground leachfield with trenches, unless the trenches of the primary in-ground leachfield are interfingered with the trenches of the replacement in-ground leachfield. - (2) When the number of primary trenches does not equal the number of replacement trenches, the design shall maximize the number of primary and replacement trenches that are interfingered. - (3) In-ground trenches shall not be constructed in soil: - (A) with a percolation rate that is slower than 60 minutes per inch; or - (B) that have a soil texture of sandy clay, silty clay, or clay. - (4) The design of an in-ground trench shall comply with § 1-919(b) when the soil has a:
+- (b) The design of an in-ground trench or a trench in a mound shall meet the following additional requirements: - (1) Trenches shall not be constructed in fill material except when trenches are constructed in mounds or constructed pursuant to the requirements in § 1-919. - (2) Trenches in mounds shall be horizontally separated by at least 4 feet of fill material. - (3) In-ground trenches shall be horizontally separated by at least 4 feet of naturally occurring soil. - (4) The bottom of each trench shall be level. - (5) Trenches shall have one of the following designs: - (A) Leachfield stone that complies with the following requirements: - (i) Leachfield stone shall extend a minimum of 2 inches above the distribution pipe and either: - (I) 12 inches below the distribution pipe; or - (II) 6 inches below the distribution pipe if the trench design uses the application rate for beds. - (ii) A layer of filter fabric shall be placed over the top of the leachfield stone. - (B) Prefabricated chambers that have a minimum H-10 structural loading rating and are laid level in the trench. - (C) Subsurface drip distribution that complies with § 1-923. - (c) The design of an in-ground trench shall meet the following additional requirements: - (1) A primary in-ground leachfield with trenches shall be at least 10 feet from a replacement in-ground leachfield with trenches, unless the trenches of the primary in-ground leachfield are interfingered with the trenches of the replacement inground leachfield. - (2) When the number of primary trenches does not equal the number of replacement trenches, the design shall maximize the number of primary and replacement trenches that are interfingered. - (3) In-ground trenches shall not be constructed in soil that have a soil texture of sandy clay, silty clay, or clay. - (4) The design of an in-ground trench shall comply with § 1-919(b) when the soil has a soil texture of very coarse sand or coarser. - (5) The bottom of any portion of the leachfield or other infiltrative surface shall be no greater than 36 inches below ground surface. - (6) The distribution piping shall be: